UChicagoWebDev/final-project-belay-jiashuyu/README.md

   prints to the command line, e.g.
   `* Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)`
 - Make sure that your app starts successfully under these circumstances.
-We'll do our best to make your app run even if it doesn't, but with a points penalty.
+We'll do our best to make your app run even if it doesn't, but with a points' penalty.

-You can use any techniques or tools to complete your project, whether or not we studied them in class.
+You can use any techniques or tools to complete your project, whether we studied them in class.
 In particular, note that there is no requirement that you use React (though it may make the project easier to complete).
 You could do the whole project with vanilla Javascript, you could use React, or you could use